 - Cheapest Cities: Wheeling, Weirton, Clarksburg

 West Virginia has always topped the list of most affordable states to live in, with a cost of living 13% than the national average level, and housing prices can be 27% lower.
-Its affordablity primarily contributed by its rural character, featuring low population density and low property values.
-The economy relies on traditional industries like coal and manufacturing, and wages can be low with slower ecomomic growth.
+Its affordability is primarily contributed to by its rural character, featuring low population density and low property values.
+The economy relies on traditional industries like coal and manufacturing, and wages can be low with slower economic growth.

-If you’re eager to have your own house and enjoy live in the countryside, West Virginia is bound to be the choice.
-As home to over 40 state parks and forest, as well as world-class whitewater rafting companies and one of the largest ATV trail systems in the country, numerous outdoor recreation opportunities will add more color to your life.
+If you’re eager to have your own house and enjoy living in the countryside, West Virginia is bound to be the choice.
+As home to over 40 state parks and forests, as well as world-class whitewater rafting companies and one of the largest ATV trail systems in the country, numerous outdoor recreation opportunities will add more color to your life.

 6. Iowa